Registering a stillborn child

 What should I do?

-- You submit a request to the municipality where you live.
+• You must submit a request to the municipality where you live.

-- To register your child, you will need a birth certificate (stillborn) or a certificate of stillbirth.
-If you do not have such a certificate, you can have one drawn up in the municipality where your child was born.
+• To register your child, you will need a birth certificate (stillborn) or a certificate of stillbirth.
+If you do not have such a certificate, you can have one issued by the municipality where your child was born.

-- It may happen that your child's names are not listed on the birth certificate (stillborn) or stillbirth certificate.
-In that case, you can submit the names when you apply for registration in the BRP.
-Parents can therefore submit different names separately from each other.
-This is not a problem in this situation.
+• It is possible that your child’s names do not appear on the birth certificate (stillborn) or the certificate of stillbirth.
+In that case, you should provide the names when you submit your request for registration in the BRP.
+Parents may therefore choose different names independently of one another.
+This is not a problem at all in this situation.

 Please note

-Please address your request to the mayor and aldermen.
+Please address your request to the City Council.

 What do I need?

-- A birth certificate (stillborn) or a certificate of stillbirth.
+• A stillbirth certificate or a certificate of a stillborn child.

 Your child was born abroad

-- If you have difficulty obtaining these documents, please inform the municipality.
-Because this is a very personal situation, the rules will be applied leniently and with understanding.
-You can then make a statement about the birth of your child to the municipality.
+• If you have difficulty obtaining these documents, please let the municipal office know.
+Because this is a very personal situation, the rules will be applied with flexibility and understanding.
+You can then make a statement regarding your child’s birth at the municipal office.

-You will receive a response from the municipality within four weeks of submitting your request.
+You will receive a response from the municipality within 4 weeks of submitting your request.

 Additional information

-- Apart from yourself, only the civil registrar can view this registration.
+• Apart from you, only the registrar can view this record.
 Other government agencies will not receive any information about your stillborn child.

-- If you moved abroad after the birth of your child, you must submit your request to the last Dutch municipality where you were registered.
+• If you moved abroad after the birth of your child, you should submit your request to the last Dutch municipality where you were registered.